 Your toilet is probably the plumbing fixture that sees the most use in your home.
 Without a toilet that is running efficiently, you will find it impossible to properly remove liquid and solid waste.

 A toilet is a complex fixture that is made up of several different components.
 Each of these components must be working properly and in harmony with one another to produce the perfect flush.
 When a component begins to deteriorate due to damage or age, the function of your toilet will be compromised.
 In addition to creating a potential plumbing disaster, worn toilet parts could be affecting the performance of your toilet in ways that cause your water bill to rise.

-These three major toilet parts should be replaced regularly to ensure they don't drain your pocketbook and leave your toilet unable to adequately remove waste from your home.
+These three major toilet parts inside the tank should be replaced regularly to ensure they don't drain your pocketbook and leave your toilet unable to adequately remove waste from your home.

-When you press down on the flush handle, a rod arm connected to the flapper valve via a chain lifts the valve and allows water from the tank to drain out into the toilet's bowl.
-When the flapper valve malfunctions, you will be unable to flush your toilet.
+- When you press down on the flush handle, a rod arm connected to the flapper valve via a chain lifts the valve and allows water from the tank to drain out into the toilet's bowl.
+A bad flapper will not cause your toilet to overflow, but when the flapper valve malfunctions, you will be unable to flush your toilet.

 A functional toilet is a must in any modern home.
 If any of the components within your toilet's system are showing signs of wear, contact Burton's Plumbing for help.
 We can repair your existing toilet or install a new toilet to ensure you always have access to the most efficient flush.